Ace4896/cloverpad-hardware/rev1/README.md

 ## Known Issues

-There are two major flaws with this design:
+There are a few major flaws with this design

 - When installing threaded inserts into the top/bottom pieces, the walls surrounding the threaded insert can crack
   - This is due to the supporting walls being too thin and/or the blind hole being too shallow
 - On the Cloverpad MX PCB, it's impossible to solder switches directly to the PCB while the PCB is screwed in
   - This is an oversight that I completely missed; as a result, it only works in a hotswap configuration
   - Note that Mill-Max sockets are not compatible, as the holes for the switch pins are wider to accommodate for Kailh hotswap sockets
+- There is a chance that the manufactured PCB won't boot into the flashed firmware, and infinitely boots into bootloader mode
+  - Not sure what could cause this - faulty flash chip, bad reset / boot select circuit design, manufacturing error or user error

 Rev. 2 will address these by: